Is your LastPass Chrome extension not working? Try these steps

-- Additionally, you may copy and paste chrome://extensions into the navigation bar in Chrome.
+- Copy and paste chrome://extensions into the navigation bar in Chrome.

 - Simply turn the setting on to enable LastPass.

 Remember that extensions are small software programs that tailor Chrome functionality to your preferences.
 Let’s assume that LastPass is only listed but not enabled in your browser’s extensions.

 So you have to change that right away if you want the LastPass icon to display in your web browser toolbar.

 If you happen to find that LastPass is not listed at all, try reinstalling it.
 Go to the LastPass extension and simply click Add to Chrome.
 You’ll then see the new extension in your browser as a button on the toolbar.

 3. Confirm that other Chrome extensions aren’t interfering